PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Perception & Learning - Workshop.md

 ---

 # 1. Perception & Learning - Workshop
 Just what is the difference between sensing and perceiving?
 And how does vision actually work?
-So what does perception even mean?
+What does perception even mean?
 What's the difference between seeing something and making sense of it?
+And how do we memorize and learn all of that?
 Today we're going to answer all of these questions!

+Then, we're going to apply these concepts to creating a perceptual model of human cognitive vision; how a human would see our bin-picking task.
+So we're going to place ourselves in the shoes of the robot, fill in the template and then elaborate on it by doing some research into human cognitive vision!
-Then, we're going to apply these concepts to creating a senso-perceptual model of what our robot would need to see!
-Seeing and perceiving however is not enough, our robot will also need to remember, relate and contextualize what it sees in order to decide what to do.
-So after defining our senso-perceptual model, we're going to learn about the human memory and where how reinforcement learning works!
+Seeing and perceiving however is not enough, humans will also need to remember, relate and contextualize what it sees in order to decide what to do.
+So after defining our model of human cognitive vision, we're going to learn about the human memory and where how reinforcement learning works!

+Finally, we're going to translate our cognitive model of human vision and memory into a model for our robot which does object detection and reinforcement learning .
+As the project progresses you can then use your flowchart model of the robot to design & maintain an oversight of your code implementation and subsequently communicate it in your technical report!

 ## Learning Objectives:
 1. Identify appropriate perceptual features for object detection.